-

 What is auto-renewal?

 If your information on Washington Healthplanfinder is up to date, your coverage will be automatically renewed.
-If your current plan is available next year, you'll be renewed into that same plan.
-If it is not, we'll select a new plan for you to continue coverage.
+If your current plan is available next year, you will be renewed into that same plan.
+If it is not, we will select a new plan for you to continue coverage.

 Referrals